 In what way does my ID and proof of funds have anything to do with my conveyancing in Washington?
-Why is this being asked of me?
+Is this really warranted?

-When reviewing online forums for a conveyancing lawyer in Washington, most post that I should use a CQS accredited lawyer.
+After reading online forums for a high-quality lawyer in Washington, many advise that I should instruct a CQS kitemarked lawyer.
 What is CQS?

-Washington Conveyancing Quality Scheme law firms have achieved certification under the Law Society's Scheme (CQS) CQS was created to establish evidence of quality standards in the in the legal transfer of properties.
-CQS enables consumers to identify practices who provide a quality residential conveyancing.
-Washington is one of locations in England and Wales in which CQS are located.
-The scheme requires solicitors to undergo a strict assessment, compulsory training, self-reporting, random audits and yearly assessments in order to maintain CQS status.
-It is open only to members of the Law Society who meet the demanding standards set by the scheme and has the support of the Council of Mortgage Lenders.
+Washington Conveyancing Quality Scheme law firms have been granted certification by the law Society The Law Society created CQS to promote high standards in the home legal process.
+CQS helps home movers to recognise practices who provide a quality residential conveyancing.
+Washington is one of locations in England and Wales in which CQS are based.
+The conveyancing scheme requires law firms to undergo a strict assessment, compulsory training, self-reporting, spot checks and yearly assessments in order to maintain CQS status.
+It is available to solicitors and not licensed conveyancers and has the support of the Council of Mortgage Lenders.

 How does conveyancing in Washington differ for newly converted properties?

-Most buyers of new build residence in Washington approach us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the property is built.
-This is because builders in Washington tend to purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Washington contact us having been asked by the seller to exchange contracts and commit to the purchase even before the house is ready to move into.
+This is because developers in Washington tend to purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Washington or who has acted in the same development.